 At this point, if you are worried about your DP/DR lasting forever, then follow this plan for action:

-- Stop worrying about how long DP/DR will last.
+- Don’t look for the fastest way to recover from depersonalization.
+Stop worrying about how long DP/DR will last.
 You don’t have direct control over the duration.

 - Instead, work on accepting these symptoms and feelings, even though they may be weird and scary.
 This will be hard in the beginning, but you’ll get the hang of it soon.